Cycling Zimbabwe: guide, tips and our itinerary with GPX track

 Chewore Safari Area is a game management area, adjacent to Mana Pools National Park, reserved to recreational hunting.
 You can ride this road but make sure to do it during the day, you don’t want to camp here at night, there are lions and elephants.

-The road conditions are not the best and the closer you get to the more corrugated it becomes.
+The road conditions are not the best and the closer you get the more corrugated it becomes.
 Consider that you will meet two or three cars throughout the day, bring food and especially water.
-Don’t pedal or camp here at night, we saw many prints of lions, other big cats and elephants.
+Don’t pedal or camp here at night, we saw many prints of lions, other big cats, and elephants.

 zambezi river